Hilversum: History

+In the 1970s, Hilversum solidified its status as a media hub of the Netherlands, largely due to the concentration of broadcasting organizations, particularly radio and television, in the city.

 Hilversum was one of the first towns to have a local party of the populist movement called Leefbaar ("liveable").
-Founded by former social-democrat party strongman Jan Nagel, it was initially held at bay for alderman positions.
+Founded by former social-democrat Jan Nagel, it was initially held at bay for alderman positions.
 In 2001, Nagel from Leefbaar Hilversum teamed up with Leefbaar Utrecht leaders to found a national Leefbaar Nederland party.
-By strange coincidence, in 2002 the most vocal Leefbaar Rotterdam politician Pim Fortuyn was shot and killed by an animal rights activist at Hilversum Media Park just after finishing a radio interview.
-This happened, however, after a break between Fortuyn and Nagel during a Leefbaar Nederland board meeting in Hilversum on Fortuyn's anti-Islamic viewpoints.

-The town of Hilversum has put a great deal of effort into improvements, including a recent renovation to its central train station, thorough renovation of the main shopping centre (Hilvertshof), and development of new dining and retail districts downtown including the "vintage" district in the Leeuwenstraat.
+The town has undertaken many improvements, including renovating its central train station, renovation of the main shopping centre (Hilvertshof), and development of new dining and retail districts downtown including the "vintage" district in the Leeuwenstraat.
 Several notable architectural accomplishments include the Institute for Sound and Vision, and Zanderij Crailoo (nl), the largest man-made wildlife crossing in the world.

 The nearby Media Park was the scene of the 2002 assassination of politician Pim Fortuyn; in 2015, a gunman carrying a false pistol stormed into Nederlandse Omroep Stichting's headquarters, demanding airtime on the evening news.

-The population declined from 103,000 in 1964 to 84,000 in 2006, but rose again to 90.000 in 2018.
-The decline is mostly due to the fact that families are smaller these days.